Skip to main content

 SOCOM & SOF Programs

 RDS is positioned to support USSOCOM, the component commands (USASOC, NAVSPECWARCOM, AFSOC, MARSOC, JSOC), and the Theater Special Operations Commands through teaming with cleared primes and SOCOM contract-vehicle holders.
-Mission-set fit is in architecture, MBSE, agentic AI for acquisition-support tooling, and system-of-systems integration — the work RDS does today, applied to SOF-peculiar acquisition and component-command enterprise IT needs.
+Mission-set fit is in program management, architecture, MBSE, agentic AI for acquisition-support tooling, and system-of-systems integration — the work RDS does today, applied to SOF-peculiar acquisition and component-command enterprise IT needs.

 Where RDS Fits